Answers to some common questions about Reverse Osmosis systems, how they work

 Soft water still contains sodium.

-Reverse osmosis filters paired with water softeners, work to produce the purest form of water you can consume for drinking, bathing, cooking, etc.
+An RO water filter paired with water softeners, work to produce the purest form of water you can consume for drinking, bathing, cooking, etc.

 Purer water means purer food, fresh taste and overall health improvement.